The Best Backup Services and Cloud Storage for Photographers | Tips for Keeping Your Files Safe and Organized

 2. IT TAKES ABSOLUTELY BEAUTIFUL PORTRAITS

 If you’re a portrait photographer, you need this lens.
 With the beautiful bokeh that this lens is capable of, you can create the most dreamy, emotive portraits.
 When I take my wedding couples out into a field or up on a hillside for portraits, I focus on using this lens for close-up portraits and I use my zoom lens for wider shots.
 Beginner photographers always ask me, “But how do I get that blurry, dreamy background in my photos that I see on Pinterest?”
 The answer is, this lens!
 Now, it’s definitely not a cheap lens at $1399, but I promise you it’s worth every penny.
 If you’re really on a budget, I recommend buying a used version from KEH Camera or eBay (just make sure you’re buying from a reputable seller on eBay with great reviews)!
 And just between you and I, the Canon EF 50mm f/1.4 USM lens is very similar, but substantially cheaper.
 It’s a great starter lens and will get you super excited to eventually upgrade to the f/1.2L lens.
 Sometimes, I even find myself missing my 50mm f/1.4 lens because I captured some incredible photos with it.
 But I know the 1.2L lens is much better in many ways, but still.
 Something about that f/1.4 lens was special!
 And it’s amazingly only $400!!!
-You can find it on Amazon here!
+You can find it on Amazon here or B&H Photo here!

 3. IT’S SURPRISINGLY VERSATILE